21 Best Singer Websites (Examples) 2026

 Built with: Wix

 Robyn Sherwell is a simple and elegant page with a feminine touch.
-It has a large banner promoting the latest album with a link below the fold.
+It features a large banner promoting the latest album, accompanied by a link below the fold.
 Friendly tip: Add a link or a CTA button to your product above the fold.

-The two-part header has a navigation bar and a row of social media icons above it, but the website doesn’t have a footer.
+The two-part header features a navigation bar and a row of social media icons above it; however, the website doesn’t have a footer.

 Note: Use the hero section to advertise your latest tunes and album drops (even merch).